-- Provide social protection, education, vocational training, employment, job placement and other services to persons with disabilities; - Empower the life of persons with disabilities in the society through participation in decision making and political; and - > Improve access to the physical environment, public transport and facilities, knowledge, information and communication.
+Key aspects of the NDSP include providing social protection, education, vocational training, employment, job placement and other services to persons with disabilities, strategies to deliver empowerment through participation in decision making and political participation, and improving access (physical environment, public transport and facilities, knowledge, information and communication).
 (Disability Action Council, 2014, p.
 4).

-The RGC's 2009 Law on the Protection and the Promotion of the Rights of Persons with Disabilities provides a key legal framework for persons with disabilities in Cambodia, including in respect of employment, and vocational training.
+The RGC's 2009 Law on the Protection and the Promotion of the Rights of Persons with Disabilities is the key legal framework, including for employment, and vocational training.